• Skip to main content

 Another reason behind cat zoomies could be that your cat suffers from hyperthyroidism.
 This is a condition that affects the function of the thyroid gland found in your cat’s neck and typically occurs in older felines.
 Cats with this condition will produce an excessive amount of thyroid hormones.

 Thyroid hormones are responsible for regulating your cat’s metabolic rate.
 When initially getting hyperthyroidism, this sudden increase in your cat’s metabolism can cause them to feel hyperactive and energetic.
 This explains why your cat may run around like crazy if they have a hyperactive thyroid.
-However, over time their overactive thyroid may cause them to feel tired and lacking energy.
+However, over time their overactive thyroid may cause them to feel tired and lack energy.

 Alongside these changes in energy levels, other early symptoms of hyperthyroidism in cats include:

-• Sudden weight loss yet an increase in appetite
+- Sudden weight loss yet an increase in appetite

-• Excessive vocalization, especially at night
+- Excessive vocalization, especially at night

-• Cranky and aggressive behavior
+- Cranky and aggressive behavior

-• Increased water consumption and urination
+- Increased water consumption and urination

-• Poor and unkempt fur coats
+- Poor and unkempt fur coats

-• Increased heart rate, called tachycardia
+- Increased heart rate, called tachycardia

 If left untreated, hyperthyroidism can lead to several complications.
 Firstly, the increased heart rate changes the thickness and structure of the heart muscle wall.
 Over time this will lead to heart failure.
 High blood pressure is another common complication.
 This too can damage the heart, along with other organs such as the kidneys, eyes, and brain.
 As a result, it is essential to get prompt treatment for your feline if they have a hyperactive thyroid.

-Your vet will be able to confirm the diagnosis and usually prescribed an anti-thyroid medication.
+Your vet will be able to confirm the diagnosis and usually prescribe an anti-thyroid medication.
 In some cases, surgical removal is suggested which will offer a permanent solution.
 Another safe and popular treatment is radioactive iodine therapy, which cures hyperthyroidism in 95% of cats.
 So, if you think this is why your cat is running around, don’t panic.
 Your vet will be able to help cure your kitty.

 7. Feline Cognitive Dysfunction

 Do you have an older feline that is exhibiting odd behavior problems?
 As well as aging physically, cats will also suffer a decline in cognitive dysfunction as they age, which is actually extremely common.
-In fact, 55% of cats age 11-15 show some form of impairment, and this rises to 80% in felines older than 16 years of age.
+In fact, 55% of cats aged 11-15 show some form of impairment, and this rises to 80% in felines older than 16 years of age.

 If a cat has feline cognitive dysfunction, exhibiting restless behavior such as running around frantically is a common symptom.
-They will likely be hyperactive at night, whereas you’ll see your cat sleeping more than usual in the day.
+They will likely be hyperactive at night, whereas you’ll see your cat sleeping more than usual during the day.
 Excessive vocalization is another common symptom, so if your cat meows at the door frequently this could be why.
 Again, if your cats cry like a baby at night, this is another sign that their strange behavior could be due to cognitive decline.

 Aside from this, other symptoms include:

-• Urinating outside the litter box
+- Urinating outside the litter box

-• Being unable to recognize familiar people and animals
+- Being unable to recognize familiar people and animals

-• Appearing to be disorientated in known locations
+- Appearing to be disorientated in known locations

-• Wandering aimlessly around your home
+- Wandering aimlessly around your home

-• Decreased appetite
+- Decreased appetite

-• Reduction or excess of self-grooming
+- Reduction or excess of self-grooming

-• Overall increase in irritable and agitated behavior
+- An overall increase in irritable and agitated behavior

 If your cat shows any of these signs, my best advice is to take them to your vet.
-They will be able to confirm that your cat’s behavioral changes are due to felines cognitive dysfunction and not related to anything else.
+They will be able to confirm that your cat’s behavioral changes are due to feline cognitive dysfunction and not related to anything else.
 If a diagnosis is confirmed, your vet can then advise you on how to make life easier for your kitty.

 Unfortunately, there is no medical treatment that can reserve the signs of aging on the brain.
 Instead, sticking to a consistent schedule and making changes to your cat’s home environment can help them to become less confused and more at ease.

-8. Urinary Discomfort
+8. Urinary or Bowel Discomfort

-Does your cat get the zoomies and start running around your home right after using their litter box?
-If so, they could be suffering from urinary discomfort caused by inflammation of any part of their urinary tract, colon, or rectum.
 Thankfully, it is quite easy to notice if this is what is causing their crazy behavior – simply look inside their litter box.
-If you notice any of the following, they likely have some kind of urinary infections going on:
+If you notice any of the following, they likely have some kind of urinary infection going on:

-• Diarrhea or loose stools
+- Diarrhea or loose stools

-• Hard stools and constipation
+- Hard stools and constipation

-• Blood in their urine or feces
+- Blood in their urine or feces

 If something doesn’t look quite right, take a trip to the vet.
 Also, be sure to keep on top of cleaning your cat’s litter box regularly.
 Cats like their litter boxes to be clean and free from the smell of urine and feces.
 If their bathroom starts to smell unpleasant, they may dart in and out of their litter box like a maniac to escape the stench.